Daet massacre: The incident

 Before a proper investigation could be launched, Carpio and Vinzons-Magana were arrested in early July that same year.
 Initially detained without formal charges, the main basis of their arrest was revealed to be a presidential commitment order (PCO) issued by Ferdinand Marcos himself on June 26, supposedly on the grounds that their activities violated the Anti-Subversion Law (P.D.
 885) and the production of propaganda pamphlets (P.D.
 33).
-They were later released after widespread condemnation of their arrests.
+KMTD Vice Chair Luis General, Jr., leading the defense of Carpio and Vinzons-Magana, said he would question the authority of the office of Marcos to order the arrest, given that Martial Law had technically been lifted by January of 1981.
+With General, Jr.'s efforts and after widespread condemnation of their arrests, Carpio and Vinzons-Magana were released.

 An investigation, conducted by the Ministry of Defense's Human Rights Committee, headed by Jose M. Crisol, exonerated the suspected perpetrators.
 Records would later show that, even though an informations for murder and attempted murder was filed and the accused were subpoenaed to submit controverting evidence, they never appeared.
 The warrant lapsed, and the case was ultimately archived on March 23, 1998, by the Regional Trial Court of Camarines Norte.